 A Fund may purchase equity securities of non-U.S. issuers.
 To the extent a Fund invests in equity securities of non-U.S. issuers, certain of the Fund's investments in such securities may be in the form of American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") and European Depositary Receipts ("EDRs") (collectively, "Depositary Receipts").
 Depositary Receipts are receipts, typically issued by a bank or trust issuer, which evidence ownership of underlying securities issued by a non-U.S. issuer.
 For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a non-U.S. issuer.
 For other forms of Depositary Receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities may be issued by a non-U.S. or a U.S. issuer.
 Depositary Receipts are not necessarily denominated in the same currency as their underlying securities.
-Generally, ADRs, issued in registered form, are designed for use in European securities markets.
+Generally, ADRs, issued in registered form, are designed for use in the U.S. securities markets, and EDRs, issued in bearer form, are designed for use in European securities markets.
 GDRs are tradable both in the United States and in Europe and are designed for use throughout the world.